 To the untrained eye, hemp and marijuana can appear similar, but if you know what to look for, each plant has very clear distinctions.

 Marijuana features broad leaves, dense buds and has a short, bushy appearance.
-In stark contrast, Hemp features skinny leaves that are concentrated towards the top of the plant and grows taller and skinnier than Marijuana, with few branches beneath its upper portion.
+In stark contrast, Hemp features skinny leaves that are concentrated towards the top of the plant and grow taller and skinnier than Marijuana, with few branches beneath its upper portion.

 Hemp vs Marijuana: Chemical Makeup